serge1/ELFIO/README.md

 [![Documentation](https://img.shields.io/badge/doc-download-brightgreen)](http://elfio.sourceforge.net/elfio.pdf)
 [![License](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://github.com/serge1/ELFIO/blob/master/COPYING)

-ELFIO is a header-only C++ library intended for reading and generating files in the ELF binary format.
-It is used as a standalone library - it is not dependent on any other product or project.
-Adhering to ISO C++, it compiles on a wide variety of architectures and compilers.
+ELFIO is a lightweight, header-only C++ library designed for reading and creating ELF binary files.
+Completely standalone, it requires no dependencies and integrates seamlessly into any project.
+Built to ISO C++ standards, it ensures compatibility across a wide range of architectures and compilers.

-The full library documentation can be found in *[ELFIO - Tutorial and User Manual](http://elfio.sourceforge.net/elfio.pdf)*.
+Comprehensive library documentation is available in the *[ELFIO - Tutorial and User Manual](http://elfio.sourceforge.net/elfio.pdf)*.